Skip to main content Link Search Menu Expand Document (external link)

 Quizzes

-Quizzes are a relatively new component of the course, introduced last quarter, to help students get more practice solving problems on-paper without a computer in front of them, as they’ll need to do on exams.
-Quiz questions are meant to be more straightforward to than exam questions, but they will help you build the skills you need to perform well on exams, as well as help you identify any areas you need more practice in before the exam.
+Quizzes are designed to help students get more practice solving problems on-paper without a computer in front of them, as they’ll need to do on exams.
+Quiz questions are meant to be more straightforward than exam questions, but they will help you build the skills you need to perform well on exams, as well as help you identify any areas you need more practice in before the exam.

-There are six quizzes throughout the quarter, administered in discussion section:
+There are four quizzes throughout the quarter, administered during your assigned quiz time:

 📆 Weekly Schedule